-EJ-specific outreach for the Palmdale to Burbank Project Section is an ongoing effort that began in 2019.
+EJ-specific outreach for the Palmdale to Burbank Project Section is an ongoing effort that began in 2015.
 EJ outreach involves engaging minority and/or low-income populations in the RSA to communicate project information, listening to and responding to community thoughts and concerns, and identifying potential actions to mitigate disproportionately high and adverse human health and environmental effects, including social and economic effects, on minority and/or lowincome populations.
-The purpose of these outreach activities is to inform local community members of the California HSR Project and its status and to provide opportunities by which minority and/or low-income communities can effectively take part in the planning process for the project.
+The purpose of these outreach activities is to inform local community members about the California HSR Project and its status and to provide opportunities by which minority and/or low-income communities can effectively take part in the planning process for the project.

-During the Authority's outreach, EJ communities raised concerns about project funding, ticket prices, station locations, construction disruption to communities, and other general community effects and benefits thus far (see Table 5-4).
+During the Authority's outreach pre-Draft EIR/EIS release, EJ communities raised concerns about project funding, project timeline, ticket prices, station locations, construction disruption to communities, business impacts, workforce training, construction air, traffic, and noise impacts, proposed noise barriers, safety and security, and other general community effects and benefits thus far (see Table 5-4).